esignor/CCGR/README.md

-In order to run jellyfish, it is necessary to make the binary file executable.
+In order to run Jellyfish, it is necessary to make the binary file executable.
 In `CCGR` directory:

 ```chmod +x dev/lib/jellyfish/jellyfish-binary```